How

 has to offer.
 Again importantly do not

 buy an illegal Chang Jiang 750 sidecar.
+Buy a bike from someone that rides and has a shop with customers.

 Pertaining